 So obviously asking questions is important.

 Another, and frankly more dangerous though thankfully not wide spread section are the ones that advise a particular shoot that is fully clothed, then try to push the model to shoot genre’s they are not comfortable with, the example being nudes and in some cases pornography.
 Which I have no doubt reading some people will be kicking back from the screen screaming WHAT THE HELL.
-I am sad to say its a thing.

 OK, thats failures and abuses at shoots, what about other con artists?

 Sorry to tell you, but half the agencies out there are SCAMS.
 And I put that in capital letters expecting some attacks from said scammers but its true, and what’s alarming is it’s perfectly legal!
 Let me explain:

 Agencies that want money to be put on the books, or money for a photoshoot with their photographer before being put on the books, are cons.

 I have worked with, and for agencies in many branches of industry and non pull this stunt with you except in the world of modelling.